 Many 407 ETR customers continue to enjoy the 407 ETR Rewards Program.
 The program provides free kilometres on the Highway and gas savings to qualified 407 ETR customers.
-Since inception, the program has offered more than \$124.2 million in benefits and savings to over 100,000 frequent light-vehicle transponder users.
+Since inception, the program has offered more than \$129.0 million in benefits and savings to over 100,000 frequent light-vehicle transponder users.

 In early 2016, 407 ETR Customer Service was recognized as a certified World Class Call Centre, the Best Performing Small to Midsize Contact Centre finalist and received the First Call Resolution Improvement Award (one of the industry's most important indicators).
 This award was received as a result of customers' very high level of satisfaction with the call centre and the effective and quick resolution of customer inquiries.
 The 407 ETR Call Centre has a large group of certified World Class Customer Service Representatives who work hard to achieve a high level of customer satisfaction and quick resolution of customer inquiries.
-In recognition of this, one of 407 ETR's members has been selected as a finalist at the Service Quality Management Group's Annual Contact Centre Industry Awards.
+In recognition of this, one of 407 ETR's team members recently won the "2015 Supervisor of the Year" award at the Service Quality Management Group conference held in the USA.